FraserThompson/thundermaps-trademe/README.md

 Thundermaps-TradeMe
 ===================

-This repository provides Python modules for using the TradeMe API to get property listings, and using the ThunderMaps API to post reports.
+This repository provides Python modules for using the TradeMe API to get property listings and using the ThunderMaps API to post reports, and a module that periodically creates Thundermaps reports for the latest TradeMe listings.

 Dependencies
 ------------